Particular/ServiceControl.Connector.MassTransit/Container-README.md

-# Particular Software ServiceControl MassTransit connector
+# MassTransit Connector for ServiceControl

 An extension to [ServiceControl](https://docs.particular.net/servicecontrol) that adds support for processing [MassTransit](https://masstransit.io/) failures with the [Particular Platform](https://particular.net/service-platform).
 This extension makes all the recoverability features for managing message processing failures; like (group) retrying, message editing and failed message inspection; available to the MassTransit community.